What is TOPS?

 See a breakdown of the TOPS program tracks.

 The Academics program area focuses on academic access and lifelong learning through auditing Ohio State inclusive courses and program Student Learning Communities that support students’ personal and career goals.
 Students may also choose to enroll in credit-bearing courses at Columbus State Community College (CSCC).

 Students are supported by:

-- Full-time TOPS Educational Advisor, whose responsibilities include coordinating with university faculty and academic advisor, assisting students with course selection and sequencing, ensuring students receive appropriate accommodations and modifications, and evaluating/monitoring student performance on a weekly basis.
+- Full-time TOPS Educational Advisor, whose responsibilities include coordinating with university faculty and academic personnel, assisting students with course selection and sequencing, ensuring students receive appropriate accommodations and modifications, and evaluating/monitoring student performance on a regular basis.

 - TOPS Educational Coaches, trained OSU interns whose responsibilities include providing students with support and accommodations as necessary, as well as assisting the TOPS Educational Advisor with student evaluation and monitoring.

 TOPS students can take advantage of our TOPS Academic Center, staffed by TOPS Educational Coach Interns, for study as well as goal-planning needs.
 Current as well as previous TOPS students who decide to pursue coursework at CSCC (and CSCC only) can utilize the TOPS Academic Center for support.

 The Employment program area focuses on career development and job readiness through unpaid and paid internships using a Project SEARCH model, with the goal of obtaining and sustaining competitive, integrated employment.
 Employment experiences are aligned with student interests, skills, and goals as closely as possible; initial placements place a stronger focus on learning/enhancing soft skills.
 TOPS students typically engage in internships that are 3-15 weeks long, and 8-15 hours per week.